astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 For instructions on how to upgrade to a patch version, refer to ["Upgrade Astronomer"](/docs/enterprise/stable/manage-astronomer/upgrade-astronomer/).

-We're committed to testing all quarterly Astronomer Enterprise versions for scale, reliablity and security on EKS, GKE and AKS.
+We're committed to testing all quarterly Astronomer Enterprise versions for scale, reliability and security on EKS, GKE and AKS.
 If you have any questions or an issue to report, don't hesitate to [reach out to us](support.astronomer.io).

 ## Astronomer v0.16 Release Notes